 Most of the existing brands use polytetrafluoroethylene (PTFE) coating for their nonstick materials.
 Although there have been many arguments over the “Is PTFE safe?” issue, we can’t deny the negative effect it may have on human health including lung damage if used for a long time.

 Also, due to high sensitivity, most of the nonstick cookware isn’t oven- or dishwasher-friendly.
 But you can easily eliminate these limitations by investing on a high quality nonstick cookware set from a well-known brand.
 Like you can get a Calphalon, All-Clad, Kitchenaid, Cuisinart, GreenPan or GreenLife Nonstick cookware set.
+Check pricing.